pedri8r10/etherealengine/meta-benchmarks/README.md

 CLI output provides real-time stats.
 For advanced visualization, output to JSON or navigate to the Grafana dashboards to get the real-time metrics of the microservices setup of the ethereal/ir-engine exposed by the observability namespace.

+This directory contains research-specific benchmarking scripts and configurations used for evaluating microservices vs monolithic deployments of Ethereal Engine.

+The core Ethereal Engine source code remains unchanged.